 Internal communications have taken place through the year.
 These have been integral to the functioning of D&S IFCA and for monitoring progress against the Annual Plan.
 With many staff members working remotely regular virtual meetings have been undertaken to discuss workstreams, workloads and progress to meet deadlines.

-No further action is required.
+No further action is required in the short term; however, the Members' Handbook can be periodically reviewed.